Reducing Excess Inventory and Optimizing Working Capital in High-Tech Supply Chains Using Decision Intelligence

 - Service levels are maintained or improved, without costly safety buffers.

-For high-tech manufacturers navigating long pipelines and tight financial constraints, Aera Decision Cloud provides a new way to run — faster, leaner, and smarter.
+For high-tech manufacturers navigating long pipelines and tight financial constraints, Aera provides a new way to run — faster, leaner, and smarter.
 By replacing fragmented decision-making with decision intelligence, Aera helps strike the right balance between efficiency and resilience.

 Building a Leaner, Smarter Supply Chain with Decision Intelligence